Getting Your Home Rental Ready

 While converting your home to a multi-family property can cost a pretty penny, eventually you may find it will net you a higher return on your investment.

 Getting your home rental ready means having the right rental practices in place before you start marketing your property to prospective tenants.
-This means developing a standardized plan for managing your property effectively.

-Your plan should include taking into consideration how you will screen tenants, market your property, respond to maintenance requests, and collect rent.
 It’s also important to have the right insurance in place to reduce liability risk.

 For years, Marda Management has helped thousands of investors manage their home rentals.
-Whether your property is large or small, Marda Manage can help alleviate some of the work in getting your home rental ready.
+Whether your property is large or small, Marda Management can help alleviate some of the work in getting your home rental ready.

 Sources

-1 The IJ Staff.
-(2018, May 22).
-More than one quarter of Canadian homeowners are landlords.
-Insurance Portal.
-Retrieved April 1, 2022, from https://insurance-portal.ca/article/more-than-one-quarter-of-canadian-homeowners-are-landlords/
+1. Insurance Portal (2018, May 22) More than one quarter of Canadian homeowners are landlords. (retrieved April 1, 2022)

 Marla Coffin